• Reading time:25 mins read

 • Needs to be stable to work properly.

-#2 Vortex Razor HD 11-33×50 Spotting Scope
+2# Vortex Razor HD 11-33×50 Spotting Scope

 Vortex Razor HD 11-33x50 Spotting Scope

-Vortex Razor Porro Prism spotting scope is compact with 50 mm objective lens, 11 – 33 x variable magnification, and linear view field of 96 – 191 feet at 1000 yds.
+Vortex Razor Porro Prism spotting scope is compact with a 50 mm objective lens, 11 – 33 x variable magnification, and a linear view field of 96 – 191 feet at 1000 yds.
 The Vortex has taken care of dust, moisture, or debris not getting inside the spotting scope, and sealed it with O-rings.
 No matter whether you wear glasses or not, you’ll be able to conveniently adjust eyecups, folding them up or down.
-The triplet apochromatic lens ensures high-definition images over the entire viewing field without color fringing, resolution worsens, or color fidelity dilution at longer spotting distances.
+The triplet apochromatic lens ensures high-definition images over the entire viewing field without color fringing, resolution worsening, or color fidelity dilution at longer spotting distances.

 Video review